Charter and Rules

 Article 5: Emergency Relief

-1. The Governing council – in this part of Emergency Relief, my Government will ensure consistency and carry out common policies and activities, taking into account all its objectives with the powers conferred on it by:
+1. The Governing council, Defense and Emergency Relief – in this part of Emergency Relief, my Government, Defense and Emergency Relief will ensure consistency and carry out common policies and activities, taking into account all its objectives with the powers conferred on it by:

 3. Responding with life-saving care, supplies, and support.